+On the other hand, an inappropriate design can result in an irrecoverable loss of historic character.
 During the continued life of a building, there is often a need to adapt it to provide additional space.
 While many historic buildings can readily accommodate a new addition, careful consideration must be given to the design and location of a proposed addition.
-With proper planning and consideration of the historic qualities of the primary building, an addition can both provide needed space and be compatible with the building and the district.
-On the other hand, an inappropriate design can result in an irrecoverable loss of historic character.

-- 1. Locate additions to minimize visual impact on the original building and the district. - Place new additions on the rear elevation or at the rear quarter of a side elevation. - Locate new additions so that they do not conceal, destroy, or cause removal of character-defining features of the original building.

-- Locate a new addition so that significant landscape features (such as mature trees) and historic accessory structures are not damaged or removed. - Locate additions so that they can be removed in the future, if so desired, without causing damage to the character-defining features of the original building. - Design an addition so that it does not dramatically alter the relationship of open to occupied space on a property.
+- 1. Locate additions to minimize visual impact on the original building and the district. - a.
+Place new additions on the rear elevation or at the rear quarter of a side elevation. - a.
+Locate new additions so that they do not conceal, destroy, or cause removal of character-defining features of the original building. - Locate a new addition so that significant landscape features (such as mature trees) and historic accessory structures are not damaged or removed. - c.
+Locate additions so that they can be removed in the future, if so desired, without causing damage to the character-defining features of the original building. - d.
+Design an addition so that it does not dramatically alter the relationship of open to occupied space on a property. - e.
+It is not appropriate to construct an addition that requires removal of a character-defining feature. - f.
+It is not appropriate to construct an addition that significantly alters the original structural system of the original building. - g.
+It is not appropriate to construct an addition that changes the orientation of the primary entry on the original building.